First-order logic

-First-order logic, also called predicate logic, predicate calculus, or quantificational logic, is a type of formal system used in mathematics, philosophy, linguistics, and computer science.
+In mathematics, philosophy, linguistics, and computer science, first-order logic (FOL), also called predicate logic, predicate calculus, or quantificational logic, is a type of formal system.
 First-order logic uses quantified variables over non-logical objects, and allows the use of sentences that contain variables.
 Rather than propositions such as "all humans are mortal", in first-order logic one can have expressions in the form "for all x, if x is a human, then x is mortal", where "for all x is a quantifier, x is a variable, and "... is a human and "... is mortal are predicates.
 This distinguishes it from propositional logic, which does not use quantifiers or relations; in this sense, first-order logic is an extension of propositional logic.

 A theory about a topic, such as set theory, a theory for groups, or a formal theory of arithmetic, is usually a first-order logic together with a specified domain of discourse (over which the quantified variables range), finitely many functions from that domain to itself, finitely many predicates defined on that domain, and a set of axioms believed to hold about them.
 "Theory" is sometimes understood in a more formal sense as just a set of sentences in first-order logic.

 The term "first-order" distinguishes first-order logic from higher-order logic, in which there are predicates having predicates or functions as arguments, or in which quantification over predicates, functions, or both, are permitted.
 In first-order theories, predicates are often associated with sets.
 In interpreted higher-order theories, predicates may be interpreted as sets of sets.